 Today I’d like to cover choosing the right solder for the job!
-There are so many different types of solder that it can be daunting when first starting out… so let’s figure out how to decide what will work best for you and your application.
+There are so many different types of solder that picking the correct type can be daunting when first starting out… So let’s figure out how to decide what will work best for you and your application.

 There are three basic decisions to make when choosing solder and those are form, alloy, and size.

 1. Form: Solder comes in a variety of forms including:

 Your specific application and preferences will determine which will work best.
 For general purpose electronics soldering work, almost everyone will begin with solder wire because it is the easiest to work with and most familiar.
 Solder wire is perfect for Thru Hole soldering where you have decent sized components.
 You can do SMD work as well but it works best with thinner gauge wire.

 For SMD work on very small components, solder paste may be necessary because it will give you greater control over where the solder is being applied.
 You apply the paste directly where you need it and then apply your heat source.
 Hot air works best with solder paste.

 When precise amounts of solder and repeat-ability are needed pre-forms may be the answer.
 Pre-forms come in a variety of shapes and sizes and are usually best suited for high volume industrial production.